wandwramp/remote/README.md

 Two binaries should be generated: `down` and `remote`.
 INSTALLDIR will set the desired location for the two binaries when `make install` is used.

+As an ease of use, `make install` will also copy a bash script called `vt320` to the install directory, this is just an alias for opening screen for the 2nd serial port but makes things eaiser for new students.